Babyalph/SpearWordlists.py/README.md

 - Generates all combinations of input words (with upper/lowercase variants)
 - Adds special characters at word boundaries
 - Generates Passwords between 6-9 Characters
+- New one word Mode wich adds common Strings like "123456" or "qwerty"

 # Example
 Enter a List of Words, wich are Likley to be used in the Targets Password.